-To further refine the vision statement into directionable items, a series of guiding principles were developed.
-Guiding Principles, like a vision statement, are broad in nature but usually provide a level of specificity which seeks to give purpose or define results.
+To further refine the vision statement into directionable items, a series of Goals or guiding principles were developed.
+Goals, like a vision statement, are broad in nature but usually provide a level of specificity which seeks to give purpose or define results of the redevelopment process.

-Each Guiding Principle represents some part of the vision and begins to provide direction for what the community should focus on to realize the desired end state.
-In the next Chapter, these Guiding Principles were then shaped into a set of more specific actionable Strategies and Recommendations.
+Each Goal represents some part of the vision and begins to provide direction for what the community should focus on to realize the desired end state.
+In the next Chapter, these Goals were then shaped into a set of more specific actionable Objectives and Strategies.
+Rather than indiviaully apply to a specific Goal, it is envisioned the following objectives and strategies will "cross pollinate" and collectively rollup to accomplish the Plans stated Goals below:

-- Aggressively market a "Village" image that is unique, yet readily identifiable as Carefree. - Create a cultural anchor and community focal points that repeatedly attract local residents and regional visitors. - Improve the economic viability of the Village through enhancement of the mix of retail, business, arts and culture. - Enhance the physical visibility of the Village while preserving its architectural and pedestrian character. - Thoughtfully regulate development of vacant land and promote repurposing of underutilized buildings. - Strengthen public-private partnerships to achieve mutual goals.
+- Goal 1 Aggressively market a "Village" image that is unique, yet readily identifiable as Carefree. - Goal 2 Create a cultural anchor and community focal points that repeatedly attract local residents and regional visitors. - Goal 3 Improve the economic viability of the Village through enhancement of the mix of retail, business, arts and culture. - Goal 4 Enhance the physical visibility of the Village while preserving its architectural and pedestrian character. - Goal 5 Thoughtfully regulate development of vacant land and promote repurposing of underutilized buildings. - Goal 6 Strengthen public-private partnerships to achieve mutual goals.

-Vision Plan
+Master Plan

-The vision plan provides a look into the future of the Carefree Village Center.
-It offers the Town and community stakeholders an illustration of one potential scenario for revitalization within the Center.
+The master plan provides a look into the future of the Carefree Village Center.
+It offers the Town and community stakeholders an illustration of one potential scenario for revitalization within the Village Center.
 It is possible that revitalization could occur in a different manner than that which is shown on the plan.
-Therefore, the vision plan illustration should not be viewed as an absolute plan or form of regulation.
+Therefore, the master plan illustration should not be viewed as an absolute plan or form of regulation.
 There are many unforeseen conditions, opportunities and/or constraints that may arise in the future.
-Instead, this vision plan should serve as an initial guide for where and how future development within the Village Center may occur and provide a common purpose that all investors can rely upon, contribute to, and derive value from.
+Instead, this master plan should serve as a guide for where and how future development and redevelopment within the Village Center may occur and provide a common purpose that all investors can rely upon, contribute to, and derive value from.